Kenneth Meng

 My Home Assistant Devices

 A running list of my devices that are connected to Home Assistant.
-It would probably make more sense to organize by category (lighting, climate, etc.) but my brain organizes them by communication protocol so I will do that here.
+It would probably make more sense to organize by category (lighting, climate, etc.) but my brain prefers to organize them by communication protocol so I will do that here.

 Overview